CMSgov/bluebutton-sample-client-python-react/README-bb2-dev.md

 ```JSON
     "callback_url": "http://server:3001/api/bluebutton/callback/"
 ```
-can also start your configuration by the sample config template for selenium tests:
+You can also start your configuration by following the sample config template for selenium tests:

 cp server/sample-bluebutton-selenium-config.json server/.bluebutton-config.json